StreetEasy

-StreetEasy is a real estate listing and technology company, launched in 2006, that operates in the New York metropolitan area.
-Real estate listing information is provided via the website and mobile applications.
+StreetEasy is a technology company founded in 2006 that provides information on real estate listings in the New York metropolitan area.

-Company History
+History

-StreetEasy was founded by Michael Smith, Sebastian Delmont, Doug Chertok, and Nataly Kogan in 2005 as NMD Interactive.
+The company was founded by Michael Smith, Sebastian Delmont, Doug Chertok, and Nataly Kogan in 2005 as NMD Interactive.
+The company's founders had no traditional experience in the real estate sector.
 The StreetEasy.com website launched in 2006.
-The company raised an initial $400k from investors including Global Strategy Group, Southpaw Capital Management and Sig Zises.
-The company received an additional $2.5M investment from FA Technology Ventures in 2006.
+The company raised an initial $400,000 from investors including Global Strategy Group, Southpaw Capital Management and Sig Zises.
+The company received an additional $2.5 million investment from FA Technology Ventures in 2006.

-The company's founders had no traditional experience in the real estate sector and created the site to fill a gap in the New York real estate listing market.

 The company became popular by aggregating real estate listings into a single location.
 Listings were published with price changes and information like days the property had been on the market.
 This information was previously unavailable to the public and by 2008 the company's website was averaging 4.5 million page views per month.

-In 2013 StreetEasy was acquired by Zillow for $50M with the understanding the website would be run independent of Zillow.
+In 2013, StreetEasy was acquired by Zillow for $50 million with the understanding the website would be run independent of Zillow.
 Within a year most of the original senior staff had left and CEO Michael Smith was replaced with Zillow's Susan Daimler.